|

 Men don’t think twice about stripping off their shirt to cool off on a hot day — we just take it for granted.
 Apart from beaches in a few oases of progressivism, however, it’s not so for women.
 Although there is no objective reason for treating the sexes unequally, the law prevents women from enjoying this simple comfort in most places where it goes unquestioned for men.

-patient for a reply.)
-You may also donate to the B.E.A.C.H.E.S.
-Top-Free Ten Lawsuit fund.
+reply.)
+You may also donate

 For more information on this issue, see:

-Topfree Equal
+Topfree Equal Rights Association

-* Daytona Top-Free Protest (A
+* Daytona Top-Free Protest (A Personal

-Personal Account)
+Account)

 (Article in Summer 2005 issue of The SunDial,